 Before you begin, pick your station.
 If you have a wig stand or a mannequin head, those are your best bet.
 You can even wear the wig and brush it as you wear it, as long as you are in front of a mirror.

 With your wig in front of you, it’s time to assess the damage.
 Is the tangling minimal?
 Could you reasonably work a brush through the hair without ripping it?
 If so, get cracking!
 However, if the wig looks like it needs a little more TLC, try a leave-in conditioner.
-Beautimark has you covered.
-The Daily Protect leave-in spray is specially formulated for human hair wigs and extensions.
-For synthetic wigs, go with their synthetic leave-in conditioner.
+BeautiMark has you covered.
+The 3-in-1 Miracle Protect spray is specially formulated for human hair wigs and extensions.
+For synthetic wigs, go with their synthetic Leave-in Conditioner.

 After generously spraying on your leave-in conditioner, arm yourself with the right wig brush.
 Wig veterans already know how important the right brush is.
 If you’re new to this type of regimen, do not grab the same brush you use on your biological hair.
 This goes for human hair wigs as well.
 Wigs need different care.